TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 # Recovery
+During Recovery, IR and IT personnel will restore the affected network/systems to a "fully mission-capable" (FMC) state.
+This IR Policy presumes close coordination with the management and the relevant incident response staff and assumes that detailed reporting is updated with current status.

+Managers should establish what a FMC network is as it pertains to their specific installations and missions PRIOR to the need to activate an IR Plan.
+Once this is defined, staff and managers should capture the FMC condition of their network entry points (e.g., firewalls, routers, remote access terminals, wireless access points, etc.), network topology, network data flow, and machine/device configurations, then store these in a secure location.
+This information should be kept under configuration management and updated every time changes are made to the network.
+This information forms the FMC baseline.
+The FMC baseline is used to determine normal operational conditions versus anomalous conditions of the network and its systems.

 ## Risk Acceptance
 Given a breakdown of risk and any deployed mitigations, management may formally accept residual risk.
 Risk acceptance shall be discussed on a need-to-know basis, with paperwork and correspondence treated as confidential information and stored carefully to avoid unnecessary exposure of accepted risks.

 ## Closing a Ticket